ScorpionBytes/h3-cli/README.md

 h3-cli to the `PATH`, you will be able to invoke h3-cli by simply typing `h3` at the command prompt.

-After updating the file, re-login or restart your terminal session to pick up the profile changes, then verify you can invoke `h3` by running it from the command prompt:
+After updating the file, re-login or restart your terminal session to pick up the profile changes, then verify you can invoke h3 by running it from the command prompt:

 ```shell
 h3
 ```

-If everything's installed correctly, you should see the h3 help text.
+If everything's installed correctly, you should see the h3-cli help text.

-## Getting started with h3-cli
+## Getting started

 ### 1. Verify connectivity with the API